 Early Life

-Daniel Bruce Gilbert was born on January 17, 1962, in Detroit, Michigan, to a Jewish family.
+Daniel Bruce Gilbert was born on January 17, 1962, in Detroit, Michigan.
+Gilbert grew up in a Jewish family in Detroit.
 His father owned a bar, and his grandfather managed a carwash.
-Gilbert attended Southfield-Lathrup High School and later obtained a Bachelor of Arts from Michigan State University and a Juris Doctor from Wayne State University Law School.
+At the age of 12, Gilbert organized a pizza delivery service.
+He attended Southfield-Lathrup High School and earned a bachelor's degree from Michigan State University and a Juris Doctor from Wayne State University Law School.

 Rise to Success